 Overall build quality is somewhat just okay, even if compared to the similarly priced Sennheiser HD58X Jubilee – a headphone that I hold dearly as a reference under $200 USD.
 This thing has better looking plastics for sure but the creaking noise is just annoying.

 The ROG Delta S mounts just like your typical headband style circumaural headphone.
 It is a bit fat though with the massive cups and the thick pads in place.
 Clamp force is barely there at all (>300 gram-force), with bias at the top of the pads.
 That makes it uneven or unsettling and could lead to sealing issues.
 Weight is about 293.5 grams without the cable though so this headset is pretty light for how it looks.
+For your reference, my head’s circumference measures at around 54cm so your comfort may vary.

 Now where ASUS actually failed here is the insulation between the electronics and the driver.
 A quick shot from our thermal camera after 15 minutes on the rig shows that the left side does indeed run hot – way hotter compared to your usual closed-back headset.
 External temperature reaches 35.2°C, while internal temperature rose by about 2.5°C over ambient which is 25°C at the time of this measurement.